 [Table 3 here]

 Population platform interventions typically apply to the entire population and mainly revolve around the promotion of population mental health, prevention of MNS disorders, and addressing demand side barriers.
 Best practice packages include legislative and regulatory measures aimed at restricting access to means of self-harm/suicide (notably pesticides) and reducing the availability of and demand for alcohol (for example through increased taxes and enforcement of blood alcohol concentration limits for drivers of motorised vehicles).
 Good practice packages include interventions aimed at raising mental health literacy and reducing stigma and discrimination.
 Other preventive and promotion interventions do not require such a population-wide approach but are best delivered by targeting a group of people in the community that share a certain characteristic or are part of a particular setting; this platform is referred to as the “community”.
 Best practice packages at the community-level include parenting programs during infancy and life skills training to build social and emotional competencies in children and adolescents.
 The criminal justice system offers an important channel for delivery of interventions for a range of MNS disorders, notably those associated with alcohol and illicit drug use, behaviour disorders in adolescents and the psychoses.
+A number of other good practice packages are reported in Table 3.